 Without a doubt, sharks are the proverbial bad boys of the deep.
 Their antics have been the focus of major motion pictures, week-long television specials, and classic Rat Pack songs.

 And, although we’re all used to seeing these creatures lurking in big bodies of water, we’ve found a few species for your fish tank.
 Yes, believe it or not, you really can keep sharks at home.
 First, you’ll need to research and educate yourself on how to care for them.
 You’ll also need to make sure you have the proper tank to accommodate them.
-If you’re thinking of adding a shark to your tank, here are the ideal sharks for your home aquarium as these breeds are small enough.
+If you’re thinking of adding a shark to your tank, here are the ideal sharks for your home aquarium, as these breeds are small enough to fit.

 We’ll let you in on a little secret.
 Except for the bull shark, there is no such thing as a freshwater shark.
 Most freshwater fish labeled as sharks in pet stores have that name because they resemble sharks with their pointed dorsal fins and forked tails.
 Regardless, these “sharks” make colorful additions to the aquarium for the experienced hobbyist who is looking to expand his freshwater tank.

 - Redtail shark.
 These beautiful fish have black bodies with bright red tails and a white tip on the dorsal fin.
 They do best in aquariums of at least 55 gallons and have a lifespan of approximately six years.
 They are semi-aggressive fish that may set up territories in your tank.
 Although they do well with other fish, they will eat smaller fish when hungry.
 They can grow to a length of 6 inches and require a water temperature of 72-79 F. Best tank mates are similar-sized fish such as other redtail sharks as well as barbs, danios, angelfish, and tetras.